In this lesson, you will learn how to calculate the real interest rate.

 Calculate the real rate of interest when you are dealing with periodic interest capitalization.
-Otherwise, the actual rate and the nominal rate - is given by the bank - are the same.
+Otherwise, the actual rate and the nominal rate (which is given by the bank) are the same.

 Real Interest Rate calculations using Effect Function

 Using the Effect function, you can calculate the real interest rate depending on the number of compounding periods per year.

 To calculate the real interest rate, you need to know the nominal interest rate and the number of compounding periods per year.
 In this example, you will use one of the financial Effect function to calculate the real interest rate, the nominal rate of 5% and the quarterly capitalization.

 Go to the Formulas tab.
 Select the Function Library section and click the Financial button.